 activities such as the Kids and Kites Festival and Concerts in the Park

-Some of Fremont’s parks and facilities include:
+Some of Fremont’s Parks and Facilities

 Central Park with Lake Elizabeth